Banks and Nature

 - Exclude finance for specific very high impact business activities and adopt No-Go policies which prohibit any direct or indirect financing related to unsustainable, extractive, industrial, environmentally, and/or socially harmful activities in or which may potentially impact high level biodiverse areas;

-- Not provide finance to carbon and biodiversity offset projects based on the concept of “no net loss”.
+- Not provide finance to or rely upon carbon and biodiversity offset projects based on the concept of “no net loss” to achieve net-zero targets or mitigate project impacts.

 What BankTrack does